vmware-archive/k8s-endpoints-sync-controller/README.md

 ![cross-cluster service discovery example](discovery.png)

 ### Annotations for Service Migration
-The controller provides annotation features for the service teams to migrate services with no downtime.
+The controller provides annotation features for the service teams to migrate services across clusters with no downtime.
 The following describes how to use these annotations when migrating a service from source cluster to target cluster.

  **Annotation Key: vmware.com/syndicate-mode** \
  **Annoration Values: {source, receiver, singular}**